 Answer: No. References in the child's medical record about confidential discussions with the mother concerning her own health, and which are irrelevant to the child's care, should be deleted from the copy provided to the father.

-Answer: Although the access parent is entitled to this information, you could offer to discuss the children's health if that would satisfy the parent's request.
+Answer: Although the father is entitled to a copy of the record, you can offer to discuss the children's health if that would satisfy the father's request.

 The bottom line

 - When parents ask you to disclose information about their child, you must consider whether the parent is entitled to the information.